balena-io/docs/shared/flashingOsToBootMedia/_default.md

 To create a bootable resinOS {{ $device.bootMedia }} follow these 3 easy steps:

-1. Click "Select image" button and find your applications resinOS `.img` file.
+1. Click "Select image" button and find your applications resinOS `.zip` file.
+There is no need to extract it beforehand, etcher will do that for you.
 2. If you haven't already done so, insert your {{ $device.bootMedia }} into your computer.
 Etcher will automatically detect it.
 If you have more than one {{ $device.bootMedia }} inserted, you will need to select the appropriate one.
 3. Click the "Flash!" button.